Hori-san to Miyamura-kun: Characters

 A boy in Hori's class.
 At school, Izumi appears to be a gloomy pseudo-otaku fanboy with glasses who keeps to himself.
 However, outside of school, he is rather good looking and laid back, with a punk-styled look and nine piercings, four on each of his ears and one on his lip, as well as tattoos.
 Izumi grows his hair long to hide his ear piercings, and wears long-sleeved shirts to cover his tattoos.
 Despite his school appearance, he has only a casual interest in manga and subpar grades.
 His family runs a bakery.
 Much of the reason for Miyamura's initial behavior comes from bad experiences in middle school, where he suffered from social anxiety and was frequently teased for his appearance, leading him to cut off most of his relationships and accept being lonely forever.
 However, upon learning that Kyouko does not mind how he looks, he slowly gained confidence and friends among his classmates.
-This eventually leads to him changing his appearance altogether by cutting his hair (thereby exposing his piercings), wearing contacts, and wearing a sweater instead of his blazer, which immediately makes him more popular among other students.
+This eventually leads to him changing his appearance altogether by cutting his hair offscreen (thereby exposing his piercings), wearing contacts, and wearing a sweater instead of his blazer, which immediately makes him more popular among other students.
 He has a long-standing crush on Kyouko and finds her real side to be cute, even when she gets angry.
 He was fine with being friends but his honest attitude allows him to tell Kyouko the things he admires in her.
 They officially became a couple after Kyouko's dad asked Kyouko whether Izumi is her boyfriend.
 He and Hori eventually marry and, in the webcomic, have a son named Kyouhei.